nantig/Digital-Fabrication/_posts/2022-11-07-A5-getting-meshy.md

 The squggles vase was surprisingly well made for its complexity.
 It was a single closed mesh that had a good mesh report.
 This made working with it easier.

 The Droplet vase seemed like it was a good mesh.
 It also was a single closed mesh with a good mesh report in rhino.
 However, only at the end of my process did I check the vase in Cura and find that it it actually has an issue at its base.
+This issue is present in all of my models that use the base of the droplet vase.

 ![Cura screenshot of mesh error](/Digital-Fabrication/assets/images/A5-9.png)